- Commanding a Turtle

 You may think that drawing a circle requires understanding some advanced mathematics like algebra, geometry or trigonometry - subjects which you may not have had in school yet.
 Don't worry if you have little to no experience with any of these subjects.
 We are going to get the turtle to draw a circle in this lesson.
 We'll figure out how to do it the same way we solve many puzzles - start by working with things we know how to do.

 Here are a couple of definitions of a circle:

 A closed plane curve every point of which is equidistant from a fixed point within the curve.
 (Webster's New Collegiate Dictionary).
 A circle is the set of all points in a plane at a fixed distance from a fixed point in the plane. (www.math.psu.edu)

-Over the past two lessons you have been exposed to two different ways in which you can approach writing a program.
-One method is to first write pseudocode.
-Let's look at some pseudocode that instructs the turtle to draw a bunch of points that are all the same distance from the center of TG's graphics canvas.
+In the past two lessons we have started out writing our algorithms, our programs, in pseudocode.
+Here is some pseudocode that instructs the turtle to draw a bunch of points that are all the same distance from the center of TG's graphics canvas.
 Here is our algorithm for drawing a circle.